SEND: Horizon ASC base

 A child who needs 1-1 support as their main way of working and/or 1-1 teaching will not find the Horizon provision matches their needs.
 Nor is it appropriate for a child with extensive learning needs who needs a highly adapted curriculum as the Horizon base delivers a mainstream secondary curriculum leading to formal examinations.

 The curriculum, and expectations of behaviour, are embedded within the mainstream context as would be expected of a base within a mainstream school.
-This means that children in the base must be able to access learning in a small group environment, and be able to tolerate others’ presence and those routine behaviours that comes with teenagers.
+This means that children in the base must be able to access learning in a small group environment, and be able to tolerate others’ presence and those routine behaviours that come with teenagers.

 You may also find the following information useful.
 Simply click on the link below: